JacobeCode/Voice-Translator/README.md

-# Voice_Translator
+# EasyNMT_Class
-This repository contains project created for Speech Technology classes.
+This repository contains translator.py file, which is implementation of EasyNMT translation module as a python class.